-Vocational interests, aptitude and personality inventories are available to support career planning or personal counseling by SWTJC counselors.
-Students are advised to make an appointment with their assigned advisor in order to discuss these options.
+Vocational interests, aptitude and personality inventories are available to support career planning or personal guidance by SWTJC Success Coaches.
+Students are advised to make an appointment with their assigned Success Coach in order to discuss these options.

 The Testing Center mission is to deliver quality-testing services conducive for student success to current students, prospective students, and the community.
 Highly qualified testing professionals administer all tests and adhere to the recommended professional standards of the National College Testing Association Professional Standards and Guidelines.